jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 Sockets use _TCP/IP_ transport protocol and are the last piece of a network communication between two hosts.
 You do not usually have to deal with them, since there are protocols built on top of them like _HTTP_ or _FTP_, however it is important to know how they work.

->TCP: It is a reliable data transfer protocol that ensures that the data sent is complete and correct and requires to stablish a connection.
+>_TCP_: It is a reliable data transfer protocol that ensures that the data sent is complete and correct and requires to stablish a connection.

 Java offers a blocking and non blocking alternative to create sockets, and depending on your requirements you might consider the one or the other.